 What is SMR (Shingled Magnetic Recording)?

-Conventional PMR drives work by using a write head to flip bits on magnetic tracks.
+Perpendicular Magnetic Recording (PMR) drives work by using a write head to flip bits on magnetic tracks.
 These tracks run side-by-side, with no overlap.

-Diagram of PMR drive from Synology Knowledge Center
+Diagram of PMR drive from Synology Knowledge Center.

-Also like SSDs, SMR drives must perform sequential writes.
-For a hard drive, this means filling out whole bands, or “zones,” of tracks at once.
-The consequence is that that SMR can’t take advantage of the increased speed random writes allow.
+Also like SSDs, SMR drives are much better at sequential writes than random writes.
+For a hard drive, sequential writing involves writing out whole bands, or “zones,” of tracks at once.
+The consequence is that SMR can’t take advantage of the increased flexibility random writes allow.
+Given these restrictions, SMR drives need system-level management in order to get the most out of them.

 Shingled Magnetic Recording: The Drawbacks

 It’s no secret that SMR drives pose certain challenges.

 The biggest challenge is write speed.
 A PMR drive will write somewhere between 80 and 160 MB/s.
-An SMR drive is less predictable一it can write quite quickly onto a clean drive, but if it has too many write tasks queued, or has insufficient idle time to reorganize or discard overwritten data, then write speeds can be significantly lower than 80MB/s.
+An SMR drive is less predictable一it can write quite quickly onto a clean drive, but if it has too many write tasks queued, or has insufficient idle time to reorganize or discard overwritten data, then write speeds can be significantly lower than 80 MB/s.

 Shingled Magnetic Recording: The Upsides